MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-apple-messages-for-business-channel.md

 1. Configure work distribution.
 More information: [Work distribution settings](create-workstreams.md#configure-work-distribution)

 1. Optionally, you can add a bot.
-Skip this step if your conversations are handled by human agents only.
+Skip this step only human agents handle your conversations.
 More information: [Configure a bot](create-workstreams.md#add-a-bot-to-a-workstream)

 1. In **Advanced settings**, configure the following options based on your business needs:<br>
       - [Sessions](session-templates.md)<br>